GiacomoSepe/learn-git/README.md

 ## still learning

 tutorial on youtube is good.
+But had to change ssh keys.